sanne88/cyber8420projectopenmrs/CodeReviewForSSE.md

 FileName: CachePropertiesUTil.java
 Line no 74,69, 83 Null pointerexception

-If there are missing or null values for certain cache configurations in cacheProperties or any unexpected cache configurations, attempting to access these properties without proper null checks could result in a NullPointerException and can lead to applicatio crash.
+If there are missing or null values for certain cache configurations in cacheProperties or any unexpected cache configurations, attempting to access these properties without proper null checks could result in a NullPointerException and can lead to application crash.

 Mitigation: Implement appropriate null checks.